dschmenk/sxToys/README.md

 # AstroImg
-Astronomy Image Capture and Viewer Application
+Astronomy Image Capture Applications for Startlight Xpress (https://www.sxccd.com) cameras.

-Based on GCCD for Gnome 1.x
+Using wxWidgets for cross-platform support.
+Use more, but smaller, applications for specific purposes.